Welcome to Zorro! Getting Started

 a 'robot' and not a trading platform, but has some elements of both.
 Technically

-parameters, backtesting them with several methods, and trading them automated with
+algorithms, optimize parameters, backtest system with several methods, and trade them live with

-online brokers.
-This workflow is reflected in the buttons of Zorro's control panel.
+online brokers and exchanges.
+This workflow is reflected in the six buttons of Zorro's control panel.

 We admit: the user interface is not particularly pretty.
-But you can define
+But you can add

 own user interface for your trading tools and scripts, with as many colorful buttons

 as you want.
-The default one is designed for minimum space (less than 600 pixels),
+The default one is designed for minimum space (~ 300x600 pixels),

-so several instances can run on any small netbook screen in the background.
+so several instances can run on a small notebook screen in the background.
 There

 broker connection and selecting the script and assets to trade.